choshina/FalSTAR-NFM/README.md

 The specificaition IDs used in the experiments of the paper are: AT1, AT2, AT3, AT4, AT5, AT6, AT7, AT8, AT9, AFC1, AFC2, AFC3.

 > Note that the worst case running time for a single specification is 5 hours, due to our setting of timeout 600s and trials 30.
 However, it is usually not that long because successful trials return as soon as they find a falsifying input.
+If you want to reduce the timeout and/or the number of trials, you can customize the testing configuration as explained below.

-## Customize testing
+## Customize the testing configuration

-Customization of testing configuration can be done via the following steps:
+Customization of the testing configuration can be done via the following steps:

 1. "vi src/scriptgen/config/breach/[a configuration file]", e.g., breach_at.conf